crazyshubham/exp-three-phase-induction-motor-iitk/experiment/experiment-name.md

-When a 3-phase electric supply is given to this type of motor it does not require any starting device
+<h2>To study running & speed reversal of a 3-phase induction motor and record speed in both direction  </h2>